5 Parenting Styles Every Modern Parent Should Know

 Can I mix parenting styles?

 Yes, and most parents do.
 You might use gentle parenting techniques for emotional situations, positive discipline tools for family problem-solving, and attachment parenting principles during the infant years.
-A 2020 study found that parents who flexibly adapted their approach based on the situation had children with better outcomes than parents who rigidly followed one method.
-Consistency in your core values matters more than sticking to one label.
+The classic temperament–parenting fit research (Thomas & Chess, 1977) and decades of work on parental sensitivity suggest that adjusting your approach to your child and the situation tends to produce better outcomes than rigid adherence to a single label.
+Consistency in your core values matters more than consistency in method.

 What if I was raised with authoritarian parenting?